Deducteam/lambdapi/docs/commands.rst

 In this section, we will illustrate the syntax of Lambdapi using examples.
 The first thing to note is that Lambdapi files are formed of a list of commands.
-A command starts with a particular reserved keyword and ends either at the start of a new command or at the end of the file.
+A command starts with a particular reserved keyword and ends with a semi-colon.

 One-line comments are introduced by ‘//’: